 Leyan was stood about five miles east of the largest settlement she had seen in many years.
-To her left, was the raging river she had been following north for some time, banked by thick forest and dense shrubbery for the last day or so she had been forced to travel higher up along a crest of hills.
+To her left, was the raging river she had been following north for some time, banked by such thick forest and dense shrubbery that for the last day or so she had been forced to travel higher up along a crest of hills.
 Good thing too, or Leyan would not have noticed its change in course as it turned suddenly west around a range of mountains and into the city, a huge and ugly blot on the countryside that sprawled for what looked like miles along each side of the river.
 The only roads leading in and out of the city went north, it seemed, Leyan reasoned, that no communication took place between this settlement and the kingdoms south and west from here.
 She was intrigued, this could be a whole new kingdom, separate from those of the Camdrian and Elpiric empires.

-Leyan leaned her back up against a large oak with her satchel bag and violin case at her feet and slid down the trunk to the floor.
+Leyan leaned her back up against a large oak with her satchel bag and violin case at her feet and slid down the trunk to the hard ground.
 It was about mid-day and it was hot, too hot to walk.
 Instead, she reached for her bag with the mind of having a handful of nuts or some cheese for her mid-day meal.
-She grimaced as she lifted the bag, depressingly light, and reached inside; pulling out the large square of cloth she usually rapped her food in.
+She grimaced as she lifted the bag, depressingly light, and reached inside; pulling out the large square of cloth she usually wrapped her food in.
 It was all but empty save for five shrivelled almonds, a sliver of salted meat and a bunch of nondescript herbs.
 She sighed, and looked out at the huge settlement.
 As luck would have it, it had appeared on her horizon just in time.
 She snorted and rubbed the fresh scars around her eyes.

 'Luck,' she huffed, it was about time.